Breaking the Barrier $2^k$ for Subset Feedback Vertex Set in Chordal Graphs: Introduction

 Because of the importance of \textsc{FVS}, different variants and generalizations have been extensively studied in the literature.
 The \textsc{Subset Feedback Vertex Set} problem (\textsc{SFVS}), introduced by Even et al.~\cite{siamcompEvenNZ00} in 2000, is a famous case.
 In \textsc{SFVS}, we are further given a vertex subset $T \subseteq V$ called \emph{terminal set}, and we are asked to determine whether there is a set of vertices of size at most $k$ whose removal makes each terminal in $T$ not contained in any cycle in the remaining graph.
 When the terminal set is the whole vertex set of the graph, \textsc{SFVS} becomes \textsc{FVS}. \textsc{SFVS} also generalizes another famous problem, i.e., \textsc{Node Multiway Cut}.
-There is an $8$-approximation algorithm for \textsc{SFVS}~\cite{siamcompEvenNZ00}, and whether \textsc{SFVS} is $\FPT$ had been once a well-known open problem \cite{dagsemproc09511.3Demaine09}.
-Until 2013, Cygan et al. \cite{iamdmCyganPPW13} proved the fixed-parameter tractability of \textsc{SFVS} by giving an algorithm with running time $\mathcal{O}^{*}(2^{\mathcal{O}(k \log k)})$.
+There is an $8$-approximation algorithm for \textsc{SFVS}~\cite{siamcompEvenNZ00}, and whether \textsc{SFVS} is $\FPT$ had been once a well-known open problem \cite{DagSemProcDeamineHM09}.
+In 2013, Cygan et al. \cite{siamdmCyganPPW13} proved the fixed-parameter tractability of \textsc{SFVS} by giving an algorithm with running time $\mathcal{O}^{*}(2^{\mathcal{O}(k \log k)})$.
 Recently, Iwata et al. \cite{siamcompIwataWY16,focsIwataYY18} showed the first single-exponential algorithm with running time $\mathcal{O}^{*}(4^{k})$ for \textsc{SFVS}.
-In 2018, Hols and Kratsch showed that \textsc{SFVS} has a randomized polynomial kernelization with $\mathcal{O}(k^{9})$ vertices~\cite{tcsHolsK18}.
-Besides, \textsc{FVS} admits a quadratic kernel~\cite{icalpIwata17,talgThomasse10}, whereas whether there is a deterministic polynomial kernel for \textsc{SFVS} is still unknown.
+In 2018, Hols and Kratsch showed that \textsc{SFVS} has a randomized polynomial kernelization with $\mathcal{O}(k^{9})$ vertices~\cite{mstHolsK18}.
+In contrast, \textsc{FVS} admits a quadratic kernel~\cite{icalpIwata17,talgThomasse10}.
+However, it remains open whether there is a deterministic polynomial kernel for \textsc{SFVS}.